-Watching out for the poop of your dog is a good way to gauge the health and wellness of your pet.
+Watching out for the poop of your dog is an excellent way to gauge the health and wellness of your pet.
 The poop of a dog is an indicator of what is going on within their bodies and also as a result of what is given to them as diet.

-Indeed, the dog’s stool should maintain the same color, size and consistency in order to prove that the dog is maintaining a healthy disposition.
-Some of the things that may cause a change in the color and consistency of a dog’s stool include a change in diet, stress, infectious diseases, parasites or obstructive process among other reasons.
+Indeed, the dog’s stool should maintain the same color, size, and consistency to prove that the dog is maintaining a healthy disposition.
+Some of the things that may cause a change in the color and consistency of a dog’s stool to include a change in diet, stress, infectious diseases, parasites or obstructive process among other reasons.

-While consistency is a major implication of the health of a dog, the color also speaks volumes as to the wellness of the pet.
+While consistency is a significant implication of the health of a dog, the color also speaks volumes as to the wellness of the pet.

 While color is one of the things that will be looked out for, screening is also done for giardia which looks for the giardia protozoa as well as the eggs of parasites.

-Additionally, during screening the technicians will check for overgrowth of normal bacteria that indicates a problem within the pet.
-While common color of poop should be a chocolate brown, some variations of colors that one would need to look out for in their dog’s poop color include:
+Additionally, during screening, the technicians will check for overgrowth of normal bacteria that indicates a problem within the pet.
+While the typical color of poop should be a chocolate brown, some variations of colors that one would need to look out for in their dog’s poop color include:

 Streaks of Bright red and Mucus on Surface of Stool